Failure Capital: The Asset No One Puts on a Balance Sheet

-About ten years ago, I learned a term from Jaret Davis that never left me: failure capital.
+About ten years ago, I learned a term from Jaret Davis, a prominent attorney in Miami, that never left me: failure capital.

 Since then, I’ve used this term often to describe the kind of capital that doesn’t show up in pitch decks or term sheets, but is absolutely required if you want to be experiential in how you fund, build, and support innovation.